 Weekly Shabbat morning service 9:15 am

 Come sing, clap, and dance your way into Shabbat with your baby, toddler, or preschooler!
-One Shabbat a month, children and their grownups gather for a gentle introduction to the music and concepts of Shabbat, followed by challah, juice, and a vegetarian potluck.
+One Shabbat a month, children and their grownups gather for a gentle introduction to the music and concepts of Shabbat, followed by challah, juice, and a vegetarian potluck (pending our covid regulations).
 We also offer an occasional Havdalah celebration.
 Traditional songs and prayers are interspersed with lively, kid-centered tunes that might have you making (imaginary) chicken soup one week or welcoming a dinosaur to Shabbat the next!
 Story time is always included.
 No prior knowledge of Hebrew or Shabbat prayers needed, so come join the fun!

 Ohavi Zedek offers regular minyan services to meet the worship needs of our community and especially to aid those members of our community who are reciting Kaddish (memorial prayer) in memory of a recently deceased loved one or on a Yahrzeit (anniversary of death on the Jewish calendar.)

 Minyan Services are held Sunday-Thursday evenings at 7PM on zoom only.
 Ohavi Zedek’s minyan is traditional and egalitarian.

 To find the Zoom Link, click on the Minyan event on our calendar.